FortiGate

 Recommended when changing outbound policy.

-It will store all received prefixes from the neighbor in a table in case the inbound policy is changed.
+Soft-reconfiguration is not usually required for soft reset.
+If soft-reconfiguration is configured, FortiGate will store an unmodified copy of all received prefixes from the neighbor in case the inbound policy is changed- this consumes more memory.

 Command.